jayce712/react-demos/README.md

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-> Share something interesting by React.
+> Share interesting things by React.

 ### components

 #### mini-router
-a router writed by context and hooks;
+a minimal router writed by context and hooks;